shellinvictus/GriffonAD/README.md

 - `--from USER`: test paths from an arbitrary user
 - `--rights`: view ACE names instead of actions
 - `--da`: display only paths to domain admin (prefixed by `+`)
-- `--no-follow`: don't try to continue on new owned targets but display all available scenarios for the current target.
-For example: with a GenericAll on a user, you can reset the password, add a shadow key credential...
-If this option is unset, it will take the first scenario (in config.ml it's ForceChangePassword).
-With this option, you will see all scenarios but without continuing the path on the new owned target.
 - `--to`: display paths to the object.